jjwithanr/obsidian_bible_study/docs/New Testament/1 Peter/1Peter1.md

 The main idea behind _holiness_ is not moral purity but it is the idea of “_apartness_.”
 The idea is that God is _separate_, different from His creation, both in His essential nature and in the perfection of His attributes.
 #enduringword

+Many Christians have what we might call a "cultural holiness."
+They adapt to the character and behavior pattern of Christians around them.
+As the Christian culture around them is more or less holy, so these Christians are more or less holy.
+But God has not called us to be like those around us.
+He has called us to be like Himself.
+Holiness is nothing less than conformity to the will of God.
+#jerrybridges

 #### v.22
 >Now that you have **purified yourselves by obeying the truth** so that you have sincere love for your brothers, **love one another deeply**, from the heart.